KristofferStrube/Blazor.RadialContextMenu/README.md

 # Blazor.RadialContextMenu
-This is a project for a Radial Context Menu written for Blazor WASM.
+This is a Radial Context Menu written for Blazor WASM.

+## Demo
+This project can be demoed at [kristofferstrube.github.io/Blazor.RadialContextMenu](https://kristofferstrube.github.io/Blazor.RadialContextMenu/)

 ## TODOs
 - Add submenu options.